 Firstly, if done right, you could introduce, say, the original version of Eminem’s “Lose Yourself” after a regular dance track of 128 BPM, because the start of the aforementioned song has a drumless introduction; thus, the track’s BPM—from a sync point of view, at least—is irrelevant.
 The reason why you wouldn’t change the BPM is that you can exploit the drumless intro while preserving the original pitch, tempo, and feeling of the song.

-Secondly, preserving the track’s original tempo can act as method of calling attention to the fact that the mood has changed.
+Secondly, preserving the track’s original tempo can act as a method of calling attention to the fact that the mood has changed.
 Rather than stealthily incorporate a slower (and perhaps more moody) track into the mix, you can instead make more of a show of the fact that the genre or style is changing, giving the new track more impact than it otherwise might have.

 It is also a good idea to remember the technical resources you have on your DJ controller.
 One interesting way to alter the BPM in a smooth, non-clashing way is to sample part of a track and adjust its BPM gradually.
 For instance: if track A is considerably slower than track B, you can sample a bar or two from track B at the same speed of track A.

-You can then gradually increase the tempo in a fluid, concerted way once track A has been completely faded out; such a technique is a useful for changing tempos, not just mixing two tracks of different tempos into the one tempo.
+You can then gradually increase the tempo in a fluid, concerted way once track A has been completely faded out; such a technique is useful for changing tempos, not just mixing two tracks of different tempos into the one tempo.
 Conversely, you can also do this the opposite way: sampling track A and fading it into track B once the BPMs are successfully matched.